globant-ui/angular-bootcamp/README.md

 → [index](#index)

+_Now let's get down to business_

 # Week 1: JavaScript and Node 101

 ## Day 1: The Secret Life of Objects

 ![Suspicious](assets/suspicious.gif)

-Js is often called an Object oriented language, but actually that isn't 100% true.
-In Js we have what's called `Prototipal Inheritance`.
+`Js` is often called an Object oriented language, but actually that isn't 100% true.
+In `Js` we have what's called `Prototipal Inheritance`.
 In this lesson you will learn all about the Prototype, Inheritance, Getters, Setters, Constructors and Polymorfism.